-The overall feel of the paper was moderate to tough, though for the students who knew how to manage the time available to the best i.e. not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
+The overall feel of the paper was tough, though for the students who knew how to manage the time available to the best i.e., not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
 AR and DI were comparatively difficult in this paper.
-As far as Quant is concerned it was a little easier than DI and most of the questions were from Arithmetic, Algebra, Number system and Geometry.
-For verbal section, one should have good reading skills as there were 5 RC’s and also a few questions based on paragraph summary.
+As far as Quant is concerned it was easier than DI and most of the questions were from Arithmetic, Algebra, Number system and Geometry.
+For verbal section, one should have good reading skills as there were 4 RC’s and also a few questions based on paragraph summary.
 One must focus on contextual vocabulary as well to understand and score well in RC passages.
-Moreover, questions like sentence rearrangement and misfit require analysis and knowledge of tricks to answer the questions.
+Knowledge of critical reasoning fundamentals is also required to score well in RCs.
+Moreover, questions like sentence rearrangement and misfit require analysis and knowledge of tricks to answer the questions. .